manju161311/Telco_Manju/README.md

 Day 9
 Pipelines and Text Processing, and Filters Commands

-Filter logs using grep to select only the lines that contain a specific event (like call drops).
+-->Filter logs using grep to select only the lines that contain a specific event (like call drops).

-Extract a required field (such as CELL ID) using awk, which picks specific columns from each log line.
+-->Extract a required field (such as CELL ID) using awk, which picks specific columns from each log line.

-Clean or normalize the extracted data using sed by removing labels, symbols, or extra spaces.
+-->Clean or normalize the extracted data using sed by removing labels, symbols, or extra spaces.

-Sort and count occurrences using sort and uniq -c to find how many times each value appears.
+-->Sort and count occurrences using sort and uniq -c to find how many times each value appears.

-Optionally format results by adding a header or limiting the output using head.
+-->Optionally format results by adding a header or limiting the output using head.

-Identify the IMSIs (mobile subscribers) involved in call drops by filtering log lines and extracting IMSI fields.
+-->Identify the IMSIs (mobile subscribers) involved in call drops by filtering log lines and extracting IMSI fields.

-Perform advanced filtering by selecting only call drops where the signal strength (RSRP) is worse than –105 dBm.
+-->Perform advanced filtering by selecting only call drops where the signal strength (RSRP) is worse than –105 dBm.